direct-adv-interfaces/mocha-headless-chrome/README.md

 This is the tool which runs client-side [mocha](https://github.com/mochajs/mocha) tests in the command line through headless Chrome ([puppeteer](https://github.com/GoogleChrome/puppeteer) is used).

-All mocha reporters are supported (including third-party reporters).

 Node 6.4.0+ is supported.

 ## Getting Started